Angel-Sharma/COSC4353/Assignment 2/Q&A.md

 #### Ryan Ball

 I built out the original HTML pages and file-structure with relative pathing, this will have to be move to use endpoints once there is a backend to process the HTTP requests.
 Originally I implemented very basic input validation that was later expanded on by other teammates.
 I also contributed to the styling using CSS that was later expanded on by others to look infinitely better than my original implementation.

+#### Benjamin
+Assisted in streamlinign the selection of the front end technologies.